Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/support-ticket-system.md

 ## Usage

-Once you have enabled and configured support tickets via the web dashboard your users can start making tickets using the `!new <description>` command.&#x20;
+Once you have enabled and configured support tickets via the web dashboard your users can start making tickets using the `/ticket new <description>` command.&#x20;

 {% hint style="info" %}
 **Note:** The issue description is optional and a default reason will be filled in if a user does not provide one.